hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/sidebar/strip.rst

 .. _bpy.types.Sound.use_mono:

 Mono
-   Mixdown all audio channels into a single one.
+   Mixdown all audio channels into a single channel.

 .. _sequencer-strips-properties-time: